kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 We have seen more complexity and the samples suggest that there is even more to show.
 The next example shows our script working on different languages: de (German), en (English), fr (French), nl (Dutch), zh (Chinese).

-In order to get things right, I used this same table to record debug messages from my main program as well.
+In order to get things right, I used this same table to record debug messages from my PHP program as well.
 This proved to be a very clever idea.

 The mechanism starts with just one language and if there are other languages to process, trigger commands are written to a file.